Erika-Mikulenkova/Engeto_Python_Academy/Project_3_Elections_Scraper/README_AJ.md

 ## Running the Program:
 Run the script **main.py** using the command line with **python main.py** and provide two required arguments in quotation marks **two required arguments**.

-The first argument is the web address where the election data for a specific municipality is available obec.<br>
+The first argument is the web address where the election data for a specific municipality is available.<br>
 The second argument is the CSV file name of your choice (file_name.csv), where the data will be saved.

 ### Example Run: